 By operating online or engaging customers with an online presence, businesses have access to a larger customer base around the world, not just from their physical locations.
 Therefore, understanding how other businesses reach their target audience can help you make your solution or experience better or more enticing to the same global market.

 While there are many metrics you can review about a competitor’s website, there are three common ones that you might choose to prioritize depending on your analysis goal.
 They include:

-The Ahrefs program crawls the internet 24/7 to collect, store, and host petabytes of data.
+The Ahrefs program crawls the internet 24/7 to collect, store, and host data for you to discover and analyze.
 This data hub allows users to conduct SEO audits and analyze social metrics to study their competitors’ content marketing strategies and review backlink patterns.
-Some data groupings include:

 Ahrefs is a paid program for all users, even for basic functions.
-You can test this program for a nominal fee to decide if it’s right for your analysis uses.
+You can test this program for a nominal fee to decide if it’s right for your analysis needs.

 The MixRank tool provides detailed information about a company and its affiliates.
 This is good for conducting competitive analysis and looking for new leads by helping you discover which products and services your competitors offer.
 Some data points from MixRank include:

 Moz is a popular tool for monitoring SEO and social marketing campaigns.
 You can also use it to monitor rank tracking, review backlink analysis, undertake keyword research, and run site audits.
 The Pro version allows users to crawl their own websites and competitor websites.
 The crawl feature also notifies you when you have a new site issue to fix.

 The Quantcast program focuses on demographics and behavior.
 It tags websites, blogs, videos, and widgets to measure statistics such as users’ ages, genders, and interest areas.
 It also tracks user retention and interaction statistics for a variety of factors and allows for real-time analysis to monitor changes as they occur.